dbryar/dice-roll/README.md

 ### Installation

-To use the Dice Roll Library in your project, simply add the package to your project and include it in your project source.
+To use the Dice Rolls Library in your project, simply add the package to your project and include it in your project source.

 ```sh
 bun add dice-rolls@latest